fentouxungui/SeuratExplorer/README.md

 - `Find Top Correlated Gene Pairs`: Identifies the top 1000 correlated gene pairs

-- `Find Correlated Genes for A Gene`: Finds the most correlated genes for user-specified genes
+- `Find Top Correlated Genes for A Gene`: Finds the most correlated genes for a user-specified gene

-- `Calculate Correlation for A Gene List`: Calculates correlation values for all pairs in a user-provided gene list
+- `Calculate Correlation of All Pairs in A Gene List`: Calculates correlation values for all pairs in a user-provided gene list

 <img src="./inst/extdata/www/featurecorrelation.jpg" alt="" width="100%" />